 - Approval from the faculty to enroll in PHTH 598 as the doctoral project.

 A culminating event is required of all Fresno State doctor of physical therapy degree candidates.
-Students in physical therapy satisfy the requirement through an oral and written presentation of an evidence-based review of a clinical practice question or clinical research project.
+Students in physical therapy satisfy the requirement through an oral and written presentation of an evidence-based review of a clinical practice question, clinical research project, or advanced clinical case.

 The faculty is composed of physical therapists that collectively have advanced preparation in all major areas of physical therapy.
 Most have earned doctorates or advanced specialty certification.
 Together they represent extensive years of clinical experience.
 Many faculty members continue to engage in practice in tandem with their faculty responsibilities.
 Several have held significant positions of leadership in professional associations and have authored textbooks used nationally; several also publish regularly in professional journals.
 Their efforts have been recognized frequently with prestigious awards from the profession and the community.